 Mississippi man pleads guilty in ‘Vote Trump’ church arson

-GREENVILLE, Miss.
-(AP) — A member of a black church in Mississippi has pleaded guilty to burning the church, which was also spray painted with “Vote Trump,” a week before the 2016 presidential election.
+JACKSON, Miss.
+(AP) — A member of a black church in Mississippi has pleaded guilty to burning the church, which was also spray painted with the slogan “Vote Trump,” a week before the 2016 presidential election.

-The Delta Democrat-Times reported Thursday that 47-year-old Andrew McClinton pleaded guilty to arson.
+Andrew McClinton, 47, pleaded guilty to arson Thursday, the Delta Democrat-Times reported.
 His sentencing is set for late April.

-Investigators said McClinton, who is African-American, belonged to the church that was vandalized and burned, Hopewell Missionary Baptist Church in Greenville.
+Investigators said McClinton, who is African-American, belonged to Hopewell Missionary Baptist Church in Greenville, which was vandalized and burned.

-The Mississippi River port city is hub of commerce in the cotton-growing Delta.
+Greenville, about 120 miles (193 kilometers) northwest of Jackson, is a Mississippi River port city that’s a hub of commerce in the cotton-growing Delta.
 About 78 percent of the city’s 32,100 residents are African-American.